automl/GenericWrapper4AC/examples/BlackBoxPython/README.md

 It is a 2-dim function with inputs x1 and x2.

-As written in the general README, you have two provide two functions for the generic wrapper:
+As written in the general README, you have to provide two functions for the generic wrapper:

   * `get_command_line_args()`
   * `process_results()`